jdmwhite/biodiversity_practical/Prac_13_Biodiversity.md

 **Week 14 Lecture 3 Functional consequences of biodiversity** and **your own experience and understanding** of sampling field data.

-# 2 If you would like to follow along and run the code yourself
+# If you would like to follow along and run the code yourself

+## R Studio Cloud

 Go to [R Studio Cloud](https://rstudio.cloud/).
 Either **Sign Up** or as you have already run a practical here before, **Log In** to your